Sinking Funds – What Are They?!

 Examples of a Sinking Fund

-- Household expenses – this includes expenses you know are unavoidable so for example if your boiler will need replacing.
+Household expenses – this includes expenses you know are unavoidable, so as when your boiler needs replacing.